Kindergarten-12th Grade Special Admission - Admissions and Records

 It is advisable to begin the application process at least eight (8) weeks prior to the start of the term.

-All Kindergarten-12th grade students are required to submit a new application packet every term.
-Kindergarten-12th grade students should refer to the Kindergarten-12th Grade Enrollment Steps and carefully follow the directions in the application packet to avoid delays in processing.
+All Kindergarten-12th grade students are required to submit a new application for admission packet every term.
+Kindergarten-12th grade students should refer to the Kindergarten-12th Grade Enrollment Steps and carefully follow the directions in the application for admission packet to avoid delays in processing.

 10th-12th Grade Students

-Students in grades 10-12 are allowed to take only CSU and UC transferable classes.
-These courses are identified in the Ohlone College Catalog.
+Students in grades 10-12 are only allowed to take CSU/UC transferable courses.
+These courses are identified in WebAdvisor, the printed Class Schedule, and the Ohlone College Catalog.
 10th-12th grade students will be able to register for classes approximately two weeks before the start of the term.

 10th-12th grade students will be required to submit their completed 10th-12th Grade application packet by: